ocd-scm/ocd-meta/README.md

  1. Automate that pushing a git tag will s2i build the code into an image and then apply the same tag to the image.
  1. Automate that pushing configuration to a protected git branch will deploy the configuration.

-Using those to simple primatives implimented with Helm and OpenShift gives:
+Using those to simple primatives gives:

  * Deployment of a specific verion of one or more application by simmply changing the version number in a yaml file.
  * History of all deployed versions of all applications with the ability to rollback to prior versions.